 2 Tbsp. olive oil

-½ C. green olives (whatever variety you like), roughly chopped
+½ C. green or kalamata olives (whatever variety you like), roughly chopped

 juice of half a lemon